wp-plugins/pricing-deals-for-woocommerce/readme.txt

 == Upgrade Notice ==

+= 1.1 - 2015-04-19 =
+* Enhancement - In the Buy Group Filter, added Logged-in Role to Single product and single product with variations:
+	By Single Product with Variations   (+ Logged-in Role) By Single Product    (+ Logged-in Role)

 = 1.0.9.6 - 2015-04-14 =
 * Fix - Catalog rule variation discounts (from-to) changed to only show a single price, when all